Brownster/docker-compose-pi/README.md

 # Docker Compose for Media Services

 This repository provides a comprehensive Docker Compose configuration to deploy a suite of media-related applications.
 The stack includes services for managing movies, TV shows, music, audiobooks, and podcasts, along with utilities for downloading, transcoding, and streaming.
+You can set environment variable for PIA user and pass.

 ## Services Included